dluvizon/deephar/README.md

 ### 2D pose estimation on MPII

-The model trained on MPII only reached 91.2% on the test set using multi-crop and horizontal flipping, and 89.1% on the validation set, single-crop.
+The model trained on MPII data reached 91.2% on the test set using multi-crop and horizontal flipping data augmentation, and 89.1% on the validation set, single-crop.
 To reproduce results on validation, do:
 ```
   python3 exp/mpii/eval_mpii_singleperson.py output/eval-mpii